 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-In addition to the efforts in the transport sector, Costa Rica has launched multiple initiatives to facilitate the implementation of its NDC.
-Its climate-related policies and programmes include the second phase of its National Programme for Carbon Neutrality—a carbon neutral certification scheme for businesses and municipalities, NAMAs (Nationally Appropriate Mitigation Actions) in the agricultural sector, and the National Energy Plan.
+Costa Rica has launched multiple initiatives to facilitate the implementation of its NDC.
+Its climate-related policies and programmes include the second phase of its National Programme for Carbon Neutrality—a carbon neutral certification scheme for businesses and municipalities, Nationally Appropriate Mitigation Actions in the agricultural sector, and the National Energy Plan.